 You can put your mind at ease living here in the Netherlands.
 Most anti-aging injectibles are categorized as controlled substances by the Dutch government.
 These include botulinum toxin (the active ingredient in Botox®) and hyaluronic acid (the active ingredient in Restylane® and Juviderm®).
 These can only be sold to, and administered by, licensed medical professionals who must be listed in the B.I.G. registry.

 The Dutch term for a doctor specialized in such treatments is ‘cosmetisch arts’ (cosmetic doctor).
 That’s not to say every doctor which administers Botox® will be a cosmetisch arts.
-A general physician (huisarts) or dentist (tandarts) is legally able to administer these injections as well.
+A general physician (huisarts) or dentist (tandarts) can administer these injections as well.

 In Holland, beauty salon owners often partner with a licensed cosmetisch arts who is able to administer those treatments which require a B.I.G.-registered doctor or nurse.

 The Dutch word for hair is ‘haar’, but a hairstylist is more commonly referred to as a ‘kapper’.
 Likewise, a hair salon is commonly referred to as a ‘kapsalon’.
 There is not as much a distinction in the Dutch language as there is in English between a barber, haircutter or hairstylist.
-In Dutch, these are all referred to as ‘kappers’.
+In Dutch, the common term is ‘kapper’.

-The haircutting trade is also one that is not regulated by the Dutch government.
+The haircutting trade, like the beauty industry, is not regulated by the Dutch government.
 A specific degree or certification is not required for a person to call themselves a kapper or to open a kapsalon.
-But there is a Dutch trade association specifically for professional haircutters (those who have graduated from a recognized training program), which is ANKO (Algemene Nederlandse Kappersorganisatie).
-When searching for a hair salon in Holland, it is a good idea to look for the ANKO logo on a salon’s website.
+But most Dutch people are aware of the moniker ANKO (Algemene Nederlandse Kappersorganisatie), the Dutch trade association for professional haircutters (those who have completed a recognized training program).
+So they expect to see the ANKO logo on a hair salon’s website or on the front door of the boutique.
+Expats should look for it as well.

-Aside from haar and kapper, some additional commonly used Dutch haircutting terms are:
+Aside from haar and kapper, some other Dutch terms commonly used is association with hair cutting are:

 Dutch Trade Associations